robotics-4-all/smauto/README.md

 ![SmartHomeImage](assets/images/smart_home.png)

-The DSL is developed using Python and TextX and follows the model interpretation and executable models paradigms.
-It includes a meta-model and a grammar, that is specialized for smart environments, while it also provides the following features:
+The DSL is developed using Python and TextX and includes a meta-model and a grammar, that is specialized for smart environments, while it also provides the following features:

 - **Command-line Interface**.
-Used to call the validator, the interpreter and the code generator explicitely.
+Used to call the validator and the code generators explicitely.
 - **REST Api**.
-The DSL implements a REST Api, that can be utilized to remotely call the validator, the interpreter and the code generator on demand.
-ALso usefull for integrating the language in bigger projects and cloud-based platforms.
+The DSL implements a REST API, that can be utilized to remotely call the validator and the code generators on demand.
+Also usefull for integrating the language in bigger projects and cloud-based platforms.
-- **Dynamically compile and execute models (DEPRECATED)**.
-Model classes are constructed at runtime and are enhanced with platform-specific code that implements the logic.
-This process is executed by the language interpreter.
 - **Generate Virtual Entities**.
 A code generator is provided that transforms Entity model definitions into executable code with enhanced value generation with optional noise functions applied on.
 This can be very usefull to automatically